Local Regulations

 Required Documentation

-- Property Registration Form: To officially register the vacant property with the city.
+- Property Registration Form: To register the property as vacant with the city.

-- Insurance Policy Statement: Proof of liability insurance specific to the vacant property.
+- Insurance Policy Document: Proof of insurance coverage for the vacant property as required by state law.

 Inspection Process

-- Initial Assessment: Conduct a walkthrough of the property to identify any immediate safety concerns or maintenance issues.
+- Initial Assessment: Conduct a thorough inspection of the property to identify any immediate issues that need to be addressed.